{

 "unknowns": [

-"The specific details and enforcement mechanisms of the TRUMP AMERICA AI Act",
+"The specific details of the White House's AI policy initiatives.",

-"The long-term impact of AI regulation on innovation and economic growth"
+"The long-term impact of AI on the financial sector."

 ],